You Accidentally Brought a Gun to the Airport – What Now?

 After a Misunderstanding at the Airport, Call a Lawyer

-A knowledgeable and experienced attorney can help you avoid a criminal charge.
+A knowledgeable and experienced Colorado Springs defense attorney can help you avoid a serious criminal charge.
 If you are convicted of a felony, you will be prohibited from owning or possessing any firearms in the future.
-A misdemeanor could also affect your ability to possess firearms, but it is dependent on the individual case.
+It will also impact your ability to get a job, home, and even seek certain government assistance through programs.

-After a TSA firearm violation, you should contact a top Colorado criminal defense attorney as soon as possible, whether you were charged criminally or only received a notice of violation.
+After a TSA firearm violation, you should contact a top Colorado criminal defense attorney from The Bussey Law Firm, P.C., as soon as possible, whether you were charged criminally or only received a notice of violation.
 Our experienced firearm regulation lawyers will work to get the case dismissed, or to reduce the charge against you.
 Even if you only received a notice of violation letter, we may be able to negotiate with the TSA to reduce your payment amount.
 Call (719) 475-2555 to schedule your free consultation today.